-For actions 4.1 and 4.3 the estimated actuals were not significantly different than the estimates.
+For action 4.1 the estimated actuals was not significantly different than the estimates.
 For action 4.2 additional staff participated in the attendance tracking and outreach, which caused this action to have a significantly higher expenditure.
+For action 4.3 the subscription to Parent Square cost more than anticipated.